UltraCart/rest_api_v2_sdk_ruby/docs/CheckoutApi.md

 api_instance = UltraCartAdminV2::CheckoutApi.new

-item_id = "item_id_example" # String | Item ID to retrieve related items for
+item_id = 'item_id_example' # String | Item ID to retrieve related items for

 cart = UltraCartAdminV2::Cart.new # Cart | Cart

 opts = {
-  _expand: "_expand_example" # String | The object expansion to perform on the result.
+  _expand: '_expand_example' # String | The object expansion to perform on the result.
 See item resource documentation for examples
 }

 begin